Raising Performance Expectations Can Dramatically Increase Performance

 The Performance Impact of Culture

-Our organizational alignment research at 410 companies across eight industries found that culture accounts for 40% of the difference between high and low performing companies in terms of profitable revenue growth, customer loyalty, and employee engagement.
+Our organizational alignment research at 410 companies across eight industries found that culture accounts for 40% of the difference between high and low performing companies in terms of profitable revenue growth, customer loyalty, leadership effectiveness, and employee engagement.

 Three Things You Can Do as a Leader to Get the Most Out of Your People